youssefsadquy/Study-Scheduler/WeeklyLog.md

 ### :x: Week 9
 - Jan Makarewicz: Created the Use Case Description word file to for me and others to add into.
-- James Carr: Create UML use case diagram from uml source and merge uml development branch
+- James Carr: Generated UML use case diagram from uml source and merge uml development branch